EWickens/PENullScanner/README.md

-Parse a file for a RWX last section and determine if it contains a section of NULL bytes of a specified size
+<b>Parse a file for a RWX last section and determine if it contains a section of
+NULL bytes of a specified size</b>

 usage: main.py [-h] [-f <file>] [-b <buffSize>] [-v] [-d <dir>] [-i <path>]
                [-o <path>]